-If you love this Greek yogurt post, you will also love this Greek Yogurt With Honey, Galaktoboureko–Phyllo Custard Dessert or Portokalopita – Greek Orange Phyllo Cake!
+If you love this Greek yogurt post, you will also love this Greek Breakfast Feast, Galaktoboureko–Phyllo Custard Dessert, or Portokalopita – Greek Orange Phyllo Cake!

 A ceramic bowl with yogurt and a spoon on a cloth napkin, fig halves above it and a detail of another bowl.